unpoller/unpoller/integrations/influxunifi/cmd/unifi-poller/README.md

     -j, --dumpjson <filter>
         This is a debug option; use this when you are missing data in your graphs, and/or you want to inspect the raw data coming from the controller.
-The filter only accept two options: devices or clients.
+The filter only accepts two options: devices or clients.
 This will print a lot of information.
 Recommend piping it into a file and/or into jq for better visualization.
-This requires a working config file that; one that contains working authentication details for a Unifi Controller.
+This requires a valid config file that; one that contains working authentication details for a Unifi Controller.
 This only dumps data for sites listed in the config file.
 The application exits after printing the JSON payload; it does not daemonize or report to InfluxDB